zdenek-vostrel/SZDpage/page/docs/szd2/geant/geant4.md

 ## Installation & setup

 The instruction for a local installation one needs to follow the [dedicated official documentation](https://geant4.web.cern.ch/docs/).
+Information about local installation via [Anaconda](https://www.anaconda.com/){:target="_blank"} are provided [here](geant-install.md).

 On sunrise machine, Geant4 can be set up by running the following command